University endorsement required. See How to Apply below for more details.

 Up to twelve Mitchell Scholars between the ages of 18 and 30 are chosen annually for one year of postgraduate study in any discipline offered by institutions of higher learning in the Republic of Ireland and Northern Ireland.
 Applicants are judged on three criteria: i) scholarship, ii) leadership, and iii) a sustained commitment to community and public service.

-The Mitchell Scholarship program has an overriding interest is the applicant's record of academic excellence, leadership, and community service.
-Reviewers look for persuasive, documented evidence of achievement in these 3 areas, with equal importance and weight given to each area.
+The Mitchell Scholarship selects applicants based on their records of academic excellence, leadership, and community service.
+Reviewers look for persuasive, documented evidence of achievement in these three areas, with equal importance and weight given to each area.
 Applicants are also evaluated on personal characteristics of honesty, integrity, fairness, and unselfish service to others, which indicate a potential for future leadership and contribution to society.

-- Under age 30 on the application deadline
+- be under age 30 on the application deadline

-- graduating senior, recent graduate (within two years of graduation date), or current graduate/professional student, or recent graduate
+- be a graduating senior, recent graduate (within two years of graduation date), or current graduate/professional student, or recent graduate

 How to Apply